 4.4 New Assets for Growth

-The new assets required to meet growth will be acquired free of cost from land developments and constructed/acquired by Council.
-Presently there are no plans for any new assets.
+The new assets required to meet growth will be acquired free of cost from land developments and constructed/acquired by Council via grants.
+The new contributed and constructed asset values are summarised in Figure 1.